TrekGEO > Bromeliads > Vriesea hieroglyphica

 Vriesea hieroglyphica É. Morren (1884)

-- Forms a large beautiful foliage.
+• Forms a beautiful large rosette with leaves having hieroglyph-like bands.
 It is often called as the King of Bromeliads.

 Classification